Skip to main content

 Example clinical scenario

 A woman presents for her fetal anomaly screening scan.
-The scan identified multiple cysts in the baby’s right kidney.
-The left kidney appeared normal with no anomalies seen.
+The scan identifies multiple cysts in both kidneys.
+No other anomalies are seen.

 When to consider genomic testing

-• Genomic testing should be considered in cases of cystic renal disease, especially when it is bilateral and/or associated with other anomalies, in order to estimate the chance of recurrence.
+• Genomic testing should be considered in cases of cystic renal disease, especially when it is bilateral and/or associated with other anomalies.

-• Prenatal testing and diagnosis can be offered in the first-trimester for families where there is a known genetic cause.
+• Prenatal testing and diagnosis can be offered in the first trimester for families in which there is a known genetic cause.

 What do you need to do?